gristlekinginc/metsci-site-v2/blog/2025-06-22-Single-IoT-Sensor-Power-The-Sled.md

   margin: '20px auto'
 }}>
   <img
-    src="/img/blog/2025-06-22-single-iot-sensor-power-the-sled/sled-with-tracker.jpg"
+    src="/img/blog/2025-06-22-single-iot-sensor-power-the-sled/oyster-goes-here.png"
-    alt="The sled on delivery with the Oyster2 tracker mounted" style={{
+    alt="This is where the tracker will be mounted." style={{
       maxWidth: '800px',
       width: '100%',